AyuVirgiana/face-recognition-attendance-anti-spoofing/README.md

 - **Attendance Logging**: Records the ID, visitor name, and timestamp when a person is recognized.
 - **Data Storage Management**: The system maintains 2 data storage for visitors information.
 - **User-Friendly Interface**: The Streamlit web application provides a clean and intuitive interface for users to interact with the system.

+# Features
+The application allows users to perform the following tasks:
+- **Visitor Validation**: Capture an image using the camera and perform face recognition + anti-spoof to validate visitors.
+The system checks the captured face against the database of known faces and identifies the person if a match is found.
+- **View Visitor History**: View the history of visitor attendance, including their ID, name, and timestamp of the visit.
+Additionally, the application provides an option to search and display images of specific visitors.
+- **Add to Database**: Add new individuals to the database for future recognition.
+Users can input the person's name and either upload a picture or capture one using the camera.

 # System Architecture
 The entire code is written in Python **this project made and tested in python 3.11.2**